Milkfish: Taxonomy

+The extinct Caeus leopoldi from the Early Cretaceous (Albian) of Italy is also sometimes placed in Chanos as Chanos leopoldi, which would be the earliest record of the genus and extend its occurrence even further back.
+However, more recent studies have affirmed it being a distinct genus.

 Anatomy

 The milkfish can grow to 1.80 m, but are most often no more than 1 m in length.
 They can reach a weight of about 14 kg. and an age of 15 years.
 They have an elongated and almost compressed body, with a generally symmetrical and streamlined appearance, one dorsal fin, falcate pectoral fins and a sizable forked caudal fin.
 The head is small relative to the body.
 The mouth is small and toothless.
 The body is olive green, with silvery flanks and dark bordered fins.
 They have 13–17 dorsal soft rays, 8–10 anal soft rays and 31 caudal fin rays.
 There are numerous fine intramuscular bones, which may complicate human consumption of the fish (see "Consumption" below).

-Biology
+Their silvery complexion is similar to many other fish species of the Indo-Pacific.
+They are often mistaken for species of Clupeidae, Megalops cyprinoides, Gonorhynchus gonorhynchus, and Elops machnata.
+Chanos can be distinguished from these species by their size, absence of scutes, tubercle on the lower jaw, fin placement, no gular plate between arms of the lower jaw, and having only four branchiostegal rays.

+Variant milkfish body types have occasionally been found.
+The "goldfish-type" milkfish was discovered in the Philippines and is characterized by distinctly elongated dorsal, pelvic, and anal fins, and a caudal fin as long as the body.
+In Hawaii, Indonesia, and Australia, dwarf or hunchback 'shad-type' specimens have been recorded.
+They have a standard length-to-depth ratio of 2.0-2.5 instead of the usual 3.5-4.0.
+In Northern Australia, a milkfish with a red head, red fins, and blue dorsal coloration was reported.